paulagardner/Digdata_step_up_challenge_antidepressant_data/README.md

+# Starting the python path: Introduction to Google colab
+## Starting resources
+•	If you are new to google colab you can watch an introduction to it here - https://www.youtube.com/watch?v=inN8seMm7UI
+•	If you have never used python before you can read an introduction to the language here - https://www.w3schools.com/python/python_intro.asp

+# Setting up google colab
+1. You should have access to the file ‘Digdata_python_path.ipynb’ in this github repository.
+Download this to your device somewhere where is accessible.

+2. Navigate to the google colab website

+a.
+If you have never used google colab before, you will be asked to create an account – which you can do with a pre-existing google account
+b.
+If you have an account, log in.

+3. You will have a set of options, select  ‘Upload’,  and then browse for the file ‘Digdata_python_path.ipynb’ to upload

+4. This should successfully load your notebook

+a.
+Note: whenever you see the symbol circled below, it means you can toggle to hide the section for ease of navigation of the document

 # Data we are using for analysis

 This data is from the NSHBSA Open Data Portal, and is called the 'Prescription Cost analysis' dataset.